kaylacasale/code-quiz/README.md

 THEN I do not gain a point towards my overall score

-WHEN all questions are answered and I click the end button or the timer reaches 0
+WHEN all questions are answered and I click the end button or when the timer reaches 0

-THEN time is subtracted from the clocl

-WHEN all questions are answerwd or the timer reaches 0

 THEN the game is over